skellis46/slipbox/pressure, stress and strain - the body in time.md

 "Neoliberalism offered the world an economic model that denied the reality of the future."[@krznaric-2021-good p.197]
 - short terminism and neoliberalism pressure
 - the pressure of producing.
 This.
 Now this.
 Now this. video of mouse on wheel.
+It is a body under pressure ... physical, psychological, cultural.

 [hamster.mp4]